arduino/arduino-pro-content/content/tutorials/portenta-h7/por-openmv-gs/content.md

 - If the upload of the OpenMV firmware fails during the download, put the board back in boot loader mode and try again.
 Give it a few tries until the firmware gets successfully uploaded.
 - If the upload of the OpenMV firmware fails without even starting, try uploading the latest firmware using the "Load Specific Firmware File" option.
 You can find the latest firmware on the [OpenMV Github repository](https://github.com/openmv/openmv/releases).
 Look for a file calLED *firmware.bin* in the PORTENTA folder.
 - If you experience issues putting the board in bootloader mode, make sure you first update the bootloader to the latest version using the *PortentaH7_updateBootloader* sketch from the examples menu in the Arduino IDE.
-- If the camera cannot get recognized by the OpenMV IDE or if you see a "No OpenMV Cams found!" message, press the reset button of Portenta once and wait until you see the blue LED flashing.
-Then try again connecting to the board.
 - If you see a "OSError: Reset FaiLED" message, reset the board by pressing the reset button.
 Wait until you see the blue LED flashing, connect the board to the OpenMV IDE and try running the script again.

 **Authors:** Sebastian Romero, Benjamin Dannegård